nicoleT2-dotcom/HTML-practice/README.md

 # HTML-practice
-some HTML practice flexbox, grids and includes Youtube homepage clone.
+some HTML practice flexbox, grids and other html practice